-At Gilbert Scott Primary School we strive to support all children to enable them to achieve in learning for life.
+At Gilbert Scott Primary School, we strive to support all children to achieve in learning for life.
 In order to do this many steps are taken to support them through their learning journey.
 Quality teaching is vital; however for some children there are occasions when further additional support may be needed to help them to achieve their potential.

 Arrangements to meet the Needs of Pupils with Special Educational Needs and Disabilities

 All Croydon schools are committed to and adopt a similar approach to meeting the needs of all pupils, including those with special educational needs and disability.
 There is a shared expectation that all pupils, regardless of their specific needs, will benefit from inclusive teaching, which will enable them to make the best possible progress in school, ensure they can actively participate in the wider aspects of school life and support readiness for the next phase of education and/or preparation for adulthood.

 At Gilbert Scott Primary School we aim to be a truly inclusive school.
 We provide education for all abilities, develop the potential of every pupil, in a learning environment where fairness, understanding, success and discipline are pursued, within an atmosphere which promotes racial and social equality.